 on Procure treated trees apear to have the same size and color as

-Quash (active ingredient metconazole) is a new fungicide registered for use against EFB.
-Although it is new chemistry, it is in the same chemical group as Orbit,
+Quash (active ingredient metconazole) is registered for use against EFB.
+It is in the same chemical group as

 (91% in 2 trials) was found when a surfactant was used.
 We used the surfactant Regulaid but suspect any surfactant will help boost efficacy of this material.
 This